ArchieMeng/anime2x-multibackend/README.md

 ## Known Issues

 - run CPU processor along with GPU will slow down the whole process
-- ~~Currently running program without debug option will be stuck during the processing.~~(Fixed on 20210406)
+- run DF on 10bits video may produce incorrect color output